torvalds/linux/Documentation/admin-guide/cgroup-v2.rst

 For both flat and nested keyed files, only the values for a single key can be written at a time.
-For nested keyed files, the sub key pairs may be specified in any order and not all pairs have to be specified.
+For nested keyed files, the sub key pairs may be specified in any order and yest all pairs have to be specified.

 Conventions